 I bought a ticket for the one-way bus ride, emailed him to confirm, and asked you to drop me off at the Ulm station toward midnight.
 Had it been daytime, I would have not been able to leave you.
 You were my light and he was dark, and I was heading his way.

-This overnight commute, definitely not made for tourists, meant 3 things: I would cross the border and have to step off a bus in a foreign land to show my American passport in the middle of the night, I would see nothing of the landscape, and I would arrive into Prague at an hour that is neither night nor dawn, full of shadows and silences.
+This overnight commute, definitely not made for tourists, meant 3 things: I would cross the border and have to step off a bus in a foreign land to show my American passport in the middle of the night, I would see nothing of the landscape, and I would arrive into Prague at an hour that is neither night nor day, full of shadows and silences.
 I didn’t prepare for this 2-day jaunt.
 Not really.
-I used a computer at work to find the closest hostel to the bus stop I planned to take, noted the street name, and that I had to turn right then left.
+I used a computer at work to find the closest hostel to the bus stop I planned to take, noted the street name and that I had to turn right then left.
 I have a good sense of direction, I reassured myself.
 Yet, Prague at 4:30 a.m. in winter is dipped in fog.
 I walked through it and under it.
 Sometimes, climbing that hill to the right, it felt like I was even walking on it.
 The moist air was chilly and dense, coating the concrete roads and buildings—gray on gray on gray.

 I was unsure what street I was on.
 When an orange fluorescent glow shining through steamy windows just up ahead caught my attention, I figured I had no choice but to step through this door.
 Music was playing loudly and seemed too muffled by my lack of sleep and the cigarette smoke for me to make out a song.
 About half a dozen stragglers were left at the bar, confiding in close huddles, arms over shoulders, a smidge of course laughter.
 All eyes soon turned to me, my haphazard layers pulled together in a last attempt to prepare for the Eastern cold, my red backpack like a guilty flame among ashes.
 Trying to downplay my obvious foreignness yet knowing nothing of the Czech language, I offered a low and humble, “Hi.”

-For the first time in my journeys, I booked a private hostel room for just me and him.
+For the first time along my journeys, I booked a private hostel room for just me and him.
 It had a twin bed with a heater at its foot under the window on one side and a bunk bed on the other.
-I attempted to catch up on sleep before heading out to see what the lore of a romantic Prague was about.
+I attempted to catch up on sleep before heading out to see what the lore of romantic Prague was about.

 During December, festive markets fill Prague’s main squares.
-Booths sell traditional food, handmade winter necessities, mulled wine, wooden toys, and Christmas ornaments along with the locally painted matryoshka—nesting dolls—and I didn’t make it to the Charles Bridge without purchasing one and tucking it into my shoulder bag.
+Booths sell traditional food, handmade winter necessities, mulled wine, wooden toys, and Christmas ornaments along with the locally painted matryoshka, or nesting dolls.
+I didn’t make it to the Charles Bridge without purchasing one and tucking it into my shoulder bag.
 Charles Bridge is every bit a masterpiece of ancient architecture.
 Suspended and wrapped in mist rising from the Vltava River, the second half of the bridge was eclipsed from site as I stepped onto its ancient stones.
 Over 600 years old and nearly 600m long, it’s thirty baroque statues of splendor called for pause as I made my way across and toward the Prague Castle on the other side, its peaks poking out into view.

 Flyers posted on shop walls and tourism kiosks advertised a violin performance in the castle.
 Tickets were cheap.
 I jumped at the experience.
 Prague Castle is enormous and vast; walking its grounds can take up half a day in itself.
 So this is where the Kings of Bohemia held court, not unimpressed.
-Since it was already evening and my hands and face were without feeling, I headed straight to the room where the concert was held in hopes that it would be warm.
+Since it was already evening and my hands and face were void of sensation, I headed straight to the room where the concert was held in hopes that it would be warm.
 Castles are hard to heat.
 The audience kept their coats on.
-Yet, the violinist in long-sleeved velvet black filled the venue with tender notes to thaw if not our hands our spirits.
+Yet, the violinist in long-sleeved velvet black filled the venue with tender notes to thaw, if not our hands, our spirits.
 The room, narrow and long, appeared to have been used as a minor chapel once.
 The songs rang like prayers that night, askance that held the faithful in a trance, grateful to be momentarily delivered from the grasp of winter.

 The next morning his bus from Amsterdam was hours late.
 The waiting room of the local station was filled with smoke and reeked of toasted ham sandwiches.
 Being a non-smoking vegetarian at the time, I opted to wait for him in the cold drizzle that seemed as much a part of Prague as the people weaving in and out of the city around me.
 By the time he arrived, I could barely force my numb face to smile, even though my heart beat more rapidly, buried deep under layers of cotton and decorum.
 Even this meeting that I had dreamed of for the last year and a half couldn’t cause a flush.
 This city was not interested in letting me become enamored.